 - A newly developed trainers manual will be provided, rich in activities which can be selected “à la carte” to respond to a variety of contexts and learning needs, that equips participants to address some of the most pressing pedagogical issues locally.

 - After the training, the new trainers will be coached in developing their own long term and self-sustainable local strategy and will deliver at least 2 workshops during the next year.
-The goal of the NOA project is to reach 1,000 people by 2023!

 - New trainers will be brought into the emerging NOA community of practice, where each person and organisation has a unique role to play in achieving an inclusive and democratic Europe where Jewish communities thrive.